What's New?10:15 AM September 5, 2015

 So What's New Then?

 Well, it has been two years, so lots!
 My last post was about the release of my indie iOS, Android and now web game OddBalls.
 From there, I started a new job as the Lead Developer of a new game studio in town called TinyMob Games.
-We made a mobile game and released it: Tiny Realms.
-We are also working on a new unannounced prototype right now that is shaping up really great!
+We made and released the mobile RTS game Tiny Realms.
+We are also working on a new unannounced prototype for Steam that is shaping up nicely!

-I have also been working on a new indie video game entitled Elemancy.
-It is an adventure strategy game.
-Think of it like a mix of Zelda and Triple Triad (a card game).
-Essentially you adventure around in a big magical world centered around the main elements.
-Each faction identifies with the elements of a certain colour (so the blue faction focuses on the elements of air and water, red focuses on earth and fire, etc).
+I have also been working on a new indie video game codenamed Elemancy.
+It is an action adventure game mixed with a card game.
+Think of it like a mix of Zelda (top down action) and Triple Triad (a card game).
+Essentially you are attending a magical university learning to control the elements.
+There are different elemental factions that each identify with a colour (so the blue faction focuses on the elements of air and water, and red focuses on earth and fire, etc).
 As you explore this world you will need to battle enemies and this is done on the "elemental plane".
-In battles the game becomes a strategy card game about the elements and alchemy.
+In battle the game becomes a strategy card game about using the elements and alchemy.
 You will start the game as a blue elementalist, but you'll also learn to use the powers of the other three main colours.
-The story, world and mechanics all tie together with this overarching theme of the elements which acts as a metaphor at the heart of the game.
-As it sounds, this game is pretty hefty to make and I am still in the early stages of development - but it's going quite well!
+As it sounds, this game is pretty hefty to make and I am still in the early stages of development during my spare time - but it's going quite well!

 What else?
 In the last two years I've also done some travelling and visited New York, Mexico, France, Spain, Boston, Seattle, San Fransisco, the Okanagan and a few other places.
 I've been busy :).

-I intend to post frequent development updates here about Elemancy (to keep me motivated and on track).
-I will also post updates about Video Game Studio - the board game and other board games I am making (like my press-your-luck deck building dungeon crawling card game called King's Hero).
-And there will always be some other updates about other things going on in my life.
+There will be more updates coming about the development of my game Elemancy.
+There may also be updates about the board games I am making (like my press-your-luck deck building dungeon crawling card game called King's Hero).
+And there will be some other updates about things going on in my life.
 For instance, next weekend I am hosting Victoria's premier 48 hour game jam OrcaJam for the 3rd year in a row.
-Planning this is a lot of work but the event is a lot of fun!
 If you are interested in making video games I highly recommend you come out and meet a bunch of like-minded folks and make some games with us!

 Until next time ~